KAIR-BAIR/dycheck/README.md

 }
 ```

+## License

+Both our code and dataset are released under the Apache 2.0 license.

 ## Acknowledgement

 This repository is built on top of Keunhong's [hypernerf](https://github.com/google/hypernerf) and [nerfies](https://github.com/google/nerfies) codebases.
 We also thank [jaxnerf](https://github.com/google-research/google-research/blob/master/jaxnerf) for reference of fast data-loading; [deq-jax](https://github.com/akbir/deq-jax) for Broyden root-finding solver.